eProsima/Integration-Service-docs/docs/xml-config-file.rst

 They must contain a subscriber and a publisher.
 Each of them is configured by a participant or bridge name and the subscriber's or publisher's name respectively.

-In the follow example, we define a connector whose subscriber receives data from Fast-RTPS, and its publisher writes that data to a text file.
+In the following example, we define a connector whose subscriber receives data from Fast-RTPS, and its publisher writes that data to a text file.
 A :ref:`transformation libraries`'s function that adds the timestamp before the data is wrote is defined too.